There’s something about windows. In the words of Quentin Blake: You see, I don’t draw from life at all, but I do look out of my window a lot.

-A window is alluring as it secures and gives us a view.
-What we access through it may have varied overtones: a life away from life, the blossoming beyond our reach, frightening us as much, high altitude and back.
+A window is alluring as it gives us a view.
+What we access through it may have varied overtones: a life away from life, the blossomings beyond our reach, frightening us as much, the high altitudes.

 Windows to a soul (Photo Challenge).
-Witty and attitude (Daily Prompt).
+Witty with attitude (Daily Prompt).

 Clouds may gather, dusk may approach, people may whisper – the Empire stays true to its name.